chandrashekarhcs/project-dino-thunder/README.md

+Below is an updated README.md that includes a new section on Adding a Dinosaur.
+You can copy and paste this, then customize the details to match your actual data structure and code.
+The new section shows how you might modify or extend the project to include new dinosaur entries.

 # Project Dino Thunder

 Welcome to **Project Dino Thunder**, a spooky-themed web application that showcases the dinosaurs that once roamed the Earth.
 Built with Vite, TypeScript, and Tailwind CSS, this project provides an immersive user experience featuring eerie visuals and interactive dinosaur cards.